Myzhencai/Keep-it-Total-capture/README.md

 Making the model omnipotence .

 # Transferring
-For transferring the identity of body , head and hands we used the Deformation-transfer & sdt algorithms .For more details , the paper for this project is coming soon.
+For transferring the identity of body , head and hands we used the Deformation-transfer & sdt algorithms .For more details , the paper and code for this project is coming soon.